jbush001/NyuziProcessor/software/librender/README.md

 2. Triangle setup is done for each set of 3 indices in the index buffer.
 This is done with scalar code, but is distributed across threads:

+ - Clip triangles against near plane (potentially dividing into multiple triangles)
- - Backface cull triangles that are facing away from the camera
+ - Cull triangles that are facing away from the camera
  - Convert from screen space to raster coordinates.
- - Assign triangles to tiles using bounding boxes
+ - Insert triangles in tile queues using bounding boxes

 ### Pixel Phase
 This phase starts after the geometry phase is completely finished.
 Each thread